 Into the future

-In Poland, Marta and Oksana were heartened by the outpouring of support from people who had traveled from across the globe to help refugees like themselves.
+In Poland, Marta and Oksana were heartened by the outpouring of support from people who had travelled from across the globe to help refugees like themselves.
 “They were offering us water, food, clothes,” says Oksana.
 “I would like to thank all of the people who are helping us.
 Thank you.”

 What keeps the two mothers going is the hope that they will have the chance to rebuild their lives.
 “We just didn’t have a choice but to leave.
 We would never have left our husbands.
-We just want to save the children,” Marta emphasizes.
+We just want to save the children,” Marta emphasises.
 “Everyone [from Ukraine] is supporting one another like one big family.
 But we desperately want to go back.
 We are going to win this war and we will be back.
 We are going to rebuild everything.
 We will rebuild our country.

 *Name have been changed for security.